 Facing the risks

 Nonviolence in the face of police and vigilante violence requires courage, and a willingness to take risks.
 Civil rights activists in the South in the 1950s and 60s faced terrible threats of terrorist violence: voter registration advocates gunned down or savagely beaten in broad daylight, church meetings violently attacked by gun-wielding thugs, Dr. King himself the victim of assassination.
-The names of fifty-five martyrs who gave their lives in the struggle for civil rights are enshrined at the Civil Rights Memorial in Montgomery, an enduring reminder of the price paid in the nonviolent struggle for justice.
+The names of forty martyrs who gave their lives in the struggle for civil rights are enshrined at the Civil Rights Memorial in Montgomery, an enduring reminder of the price paid in the nonviolent struggle for justice.

 The Civil Rights Movement succeeded in ending legalized segregation.
 The fact that we now face new forms of domestic terror and continuing structures of racism should not blind us to the progress that was achieved then, or to the methods of disciplined nonviolent resistance that brought about those changes.
 We need the same courage and commitment to nonviolent discipline today if we hope to preserve our democratic freedoms and achieve urgently needed progress for racial and social justice.